Do You Know the 4-Most Common Reasons Dental Implants Fail?

 The failure of a dental implant is usually related to the failure of the bone to grow around the implant and, in addition, can also be classified as failure if the implant becomes mobile or shows signs of bone loss in the gum tissue.

-To best assess your own situation, it is important to first be aware of the four most common types of dental implant failure.
+To best assess your own situation, it is important to first be aware of the four reasons dental implants fail: